Do Schools and Educational Organizations Need to File a 990?

 What Exactly Do I Need to File?

 Now that you know why you might want to file a Form 990, you may find yourself wondering what exactly you need to file.
 Good news!
-It’s simple and easy figuring out what form you need based on their gross receipt:
+It’s simple and easy to figure out what form you need based on their gross receipt:

 - Form 990-N: Schools/Organizations with gross receipts of $50,000 or less can file Form 990-N (e-Postcard)